Vikybu/Adaction_front/README.md

       ° which allows collections to be recorded according to collection location and type ° which allows points earned through collections to be spent

-This project work with a back-end part (java spring boot) and a database (MySQL).
-You can find the code of this part here : https://github.com/Juliette-bot/Adaction-Back
+This project work with a backend part (java spring boot) and a database (MySQL).
+You can find the code of this part here : [https://github.com/Juliette-bot/Adaction-Back](https://github.com/Vikybu/Adaction_Back)

-Stack used for the front-end part :
+Stack used for the frontend part :
 - Vue.js
 - Tailwind